allenai/document-qa/README.md

 ## Training
 Once the data is in place our models can be trained by

-`python docqa/scripts/ablate_triviaqa.py`

-and

-`python docqa/scripts/ablate_squad.py`
+`python docqa/scripts/ablate_{triviaqa|squad|triviaqa_unfiltered}.py`

 See the help menu for these scripts for more details.
-Note see we use the Cudnn RNN implementations, these models can only be trained on a GPU.
+Note that since we use the Cudnn RNN implementations, these models can only be trained on a GPU.
 We do provide a script for converting the (trained) models to CPU versions: